Buying a vacation home is out. Trading homes is in.

 - Our thought bubble: "The Holiday," anyone?

+Driving the news: Home-swap networks are growing, as owning a vacation property has become less attractive.

-Driving the news: San Francisco-based Kindred announced last month it raised $15 million to expand its members-only business into Europe.
+- Last month, San Francisco-based Kindred announced it raised $15 million to expand its members-only business into Europe.

-- The platform, which includes listings in D.C., has more than 2,500 homes in more than 50 cities across North America and will debut later this year in major overseas cities such as London and Berlin.
+- The platform, which includes listings in Chicago, has more than 2,500 homes in over 50 cities across North America and will debut in major overseas cities such as London and Berlin this year.

-The big picture: Across the country, demand for second homes is down more than 50% from pre-pandemic levels, fueled by high costs, a cooling short-term rental market, and a pullback in remote work, per a new Redfin report.
+The big picture: Nationwide, demand for second homes is down more than half from pre-pandemic levels, fueled by high costs, a cooling short-term rental market and a pullback in remote work, per a new Redfin report.

-Be smart: There's still a big appetite to own in at least one popular getaway from the D.C. area.
-Tight inventory in Delaware's beach communities can't keep up with demand, D.C. real estate agent Cindy Souza tells Axios.

-- Flashback: During COVID, there was a massive rush to buy a second home in places like Bethany Beach and Fenwick Island because the area is "an affordable place to purchase a detached home at under $1 million," says Souza, who specializes in second-home sales.
+Zoom in: Chicagoland is feeling that decline, Chicago Realtor Nick Libert tells Axios.

+- Higher interest rates are slashing affordability, while stricter local rules for short-term rentals have curbed demand, he says.

 Between the lines: The way people travel has changed, boosting the "sharing economy" that's now flush with Airbnb-style rental marketplaces.

-- The intrigue: There are no nightly rental fees.
+- There are no nightly rental fees.
 For each trip, members cover the cost of cleaning and a service fee capped at $25 per night.

 - Membership is pay-as-you-go, and there's a waitlist to join, as homes are accepted based on supply and demand across locations.